Elvisthegreat/perfect-world/README.md

 ### Credit
   * Main content to take surplus spaces the was taken from the Love Running walkthrough
+            min-height: 100vh;
+            display: flex;
+            flex-direction: column;
   * The asterisk code was from the Love Running walkthrough
+           padding: 0;
+           margin: 0;
+           box-sizing: border-box;
+  * Thanks to the love running walkthrough for the code to make the learn more section background image to fit well on smaller screen was taking from there
+            background-size: cover;
+            background-position: 75%;
+            padding: 20px 10% 0 10%;
+            flex-grow: 1;
 ### Testing

   * The website as been tested and the result shows that the website is responsive from smaller screen to larger screen size.